Kartheeko07/url-status-check-python-prometheus/README.md

 -   <https://httpstat.us/200>
 -   <https://httpstat.us/503>

-There are 2 return metrics:
+We are checking for the below two metrics:

 -   Check whether the URL is up and running
 -   The response time in milliseconds

 ## Functionality

-We check for the repsonse code and if it 200 --> that means the service is up and running If the response is NOT 200 and something else like a 503 --> the we consider that the service is down
+We check for the repsonse code and if it return 200 --> that means the service is up and running If the response is NOT 200 and something else like a 503 --> then we can consider that the service is down

 ## Requirements

 Python 3.7 or greater version.
-Also the following modules are required:
+Also the following python modules are required:

 -   prometheus_client (0.0.9)
 -   requests (2.27.1)

+We have specified the above modules in a requirements.txt

 ## Docker Image Creation